InfantEdward/realtime-agent/README.md

     """
     return f"Processed {argument}"
 ```
+By default, a schema will be created for each function in `TOOL_LIST`.
+If you wish to define the schemas for the functions in `TOOL_LIST` yourself, you can pass the list of schemas in `TOOL_SCHEMA_LIST`.
+Make sure the schema list follows OpenAI's Realtime API required format for function calling.

 ## Customizing the Agent's Instructions

 The instructions given to the agent can be customized by modifying the `INSTRUCTIONS` variable in the `app/config.py` file.

+## Customizing the Initial User Message

+You can prompt the agent to generate an initial response as soon as you click the **Start Session** button by sending an initial message to the server.
+This prompt can be customized by modifying the `INITIAL_USER_MESSAGE` variable in the `app/config.py` file.